mabel-dev/tarchia/README.md

 B-Tree manifests will create read and write overheads when accessing and updating, assuming about 15k rows per file; 1 million row dataset would be in a single manifest, a 1 billion row dataset in 33 manifests (1 root and 1 layer with 32 children) and a 1 trillion row dataset in 32568 manifests in three layers.

-1 trillion row's 32568 manifests would be about 16Gb of data, just manifests, this data could be accessed in parallel reducing the time to read and process all of this data.
+1 trillion row's 32568 manifests would be about 16Gb of data, this data could be accessed in parallel reducing the time to read and process all of this data.
 Pruning would very quickly reduce the reads - eliminating just one row from layer one would avoid reading thousands of manifests.
 (Data files with 50k rows would only have 9770 Manifests)

 The manifest and snapshot files do not need to be colocated with the data files.